 Doctors cannot recommend the dosage of marijuana drug, the correct amount and the mode of taking the medication.
 Should the drug be smoked, eaten or rubbing and vaporization?.
 As such, the topic is conceived ill by medics as it is not covered in medical schools.
 However, states legalizing medical marijuana are in the rise amounting to 25 with the new state of Columbia and some states are consistently addressing the medical gap on marijuana medications.
 Most of the states are hiring doctors and conducting training in details concerning how marijuana the effects of the drug and how it interacts with the central nervous system.

 No matter how the state laws differ, they focus on the same specific themes as they have set up amicable processes and procedures of establishing medical marijuana dispensaries.
 The setup dispensaries act as the centers where patients certified to use marijuana for medicinal purposes can access the drug.
 Usually, the dispensaries operate on strict state approved requirements that each of the dispensaries must meet.
 On the other hand, doctors certified to issue the drug operate under strict laws and patients must suffer from the ailments for a recommendation for the usage of marijuana.
+This also goes for CBD oil – feel free to learn more about CBD.

 The controversial medical uncertainty poses significant challenges on the navigation of the contradictory laws.
 States involve physicians to approve patients that require marijuana for medication.
 The American Federation of state medical Boards has investigated and tried to add clarity on the existing controversy.
 On the 9th of August 2018, the JAMA editorial reported that leaders noted that the state laws constrained the medical use of marijuana drug.
 Thus, they tasked the federal government to execute amicable and effective modes, and systems of threats marijuana could bring to society.